Elena Carraro: Career

 Cararro began competing in the hurdles in 2017, failing to qualify for the finals of the 2017 Italian U18 Championships.
 The following year, she advanced to the finals and finished 2nd, qualifying her to represent Italy at the 2018 European Athletics U18 Championships.
 At the championships, she fell on the fourth hurdle and did not finish her heat.

 Cararro won her first national title in 2019, in the 60 m hurdles at the Italian U20 Indoor Championships.
 A silver medal at the 2019 Italian U20 Outdoor Championships qualified her for the 2019 European Athletics U20 Championships.
 At the championships, she placed 6th in her heat and did not advance, splitting a 14.25 mark that was far off her previous times that season.

-After a 7th-place finish at the COVID-19 pandemic-delayed delayed Italian U20 Championships in 2020, Cararro finished 4th at her first senior Italian Athletics Championships in 2021.
+After a 7th-place finish at the COVID-19 pandemic-delayed Italian U20 Championships in 2020, Cararro finished 4th at her first senior Italian Athletics Championships in 2021.
 She went on to compete at the 2021 European Athletics U23 Championships, this time advancing from the first round but placing 5th in her semifinal.

 Cararro qualified for her first senior national team in 2022, representing Italy at the 2022 Mediterranean Games by virtue of placing 3rd at the 2022 Italian Athletics Championships.
 At the Games, she qualified for the finals by winning her heat.
 In the finals, she collided with the third barrier, slowing her down to place 7th overall.

 Cararro began her 2023 season by representing Italy at the Mediterranean U23 Indoor Championships.
 She qualified for the finals, but only placing 6th overall and sustained a muscle injury during the race.
 Following that, she won the Italian U23 Championships in a personal best of 12.89 seconds.
 The time was an Italian under-23 record, also making her the first Italian U23 athlete to break the 13-second barrier and the fourth-fastest Italian woman of all time.
 The previous record-holder Veronica Besana led the race early on, but was passed after two hurdles by Carraro.

 The time qualified Cararro for the 2023 European Athletics U23 Championships in Espoo.
 She ran 12.97 seconds in the final to edge out Anna Tóth, winning the silver medal behind Ditaji Kambundji and falling after finishing the race.